 The Qwest CPO will partner and interface directly with the GSA Networx Program Management Office (PMO) and subscribing Agencies.
 The Qwest CPO is the primary interface to the Government for program management activities to control, manage, and monitor the work performed.
 Our CPO will be the liaison to domestically and non-domestically located subscribing Agencies.
-We will provide focused management, monitoring, and oversight for Agency-level and senior-level communications across key functional areas: billing; inventory management; network management; program management; service ordering; transition; trouble and complaint handling; customer service; disaster recovery; operational support systems; security management; business relationship management; service optimization; SLA performance and reporting; and training.
+We will provide focused management, monitoring, and oversight for Agency-level and senior-level communications across key functional areas: billing; inventory management; network management; program management; service ordering; transition; trouble and complaint handling; customer service; disaster recovery; Operational Support Systems (OSS); security management; business relationship management; service optimization; Service Level Agreement (SLA) performance and reporting; and training.